adammartin/py_docker_template/README.md

 * RVM to manage Ruby (Acceptance Tests in Cucumber)
 * Ruby version 2.5.1 (Acceptance Tests in Cucumber)
 * pyenv to manage which python version you are managing for local development and build activities (default is python 3.6.3)
+* module venv must be installed on your python version!

 ### Building